survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

 This tells Webpack that we want a separate *entry chunk* for our project `vendor` level dependencies.
 Webpack provides multiple ways to define chunks.
 Each chunk will contain a part of your application code.
-For example is possible to set up chunks that are loaded dynamically.
+For example it's possible to set up chunks that are loaded dynamically.

-### Adding Hashing to Filenames
+### Adding Hashes to Filenames

 To make sure client-side caching works, we'll need to attach hashes to filenames.
 Webpack provides placeholders that are useful for this.
 The most useful ones are: